Via dei Fori Imperiali: Road construction

-The road was built to rediscover and made visible the Imperial fora: Forum of Trajan, Forum of Augustus, Forum of Caesar, Forum of Nerva and Trajan's Market, previously hidden under the buildings.
+The road was built to rediscover and make visible the Imperial fora: Forum of Trajan, Forum of Augustus, Forum of Caesar, Forum of Nerva and Trajan's Market, previously hidden under the buildings.

-This decision necessitated to demolish buildings whose historical interest was deemed negligible compared to the ancient monuments that would be unearthed.
+This decision necessitated demolishing buildings whose historical interest was deemed negligible compared to the ancient monuments that would be unearthed.
 This led to the demolition of more than 40,000 sqyd of one of the most densely populated areas of Rome, obliterating medieval and Renaissance structures, including three little churches and tenements that housed 746 of Rome's poorest families, which were relocated to peripheral neighborhoods.
 The artworks contained in the demolished buildings, including the frescoes, were saved by removing them.